 • The slim variant reduces container size

-• Python 3.11 offers good performance, (any python version can be specify)
+• Python 3.11 offers good performance (any other python version >3.8 can be specified)

 • We install dependencies from your requirements.txt file